MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- Yes, our workflow included using branches and pull requests to some extent.
 We often worked together on the project or in different files, so using different branches was only sometimes necessary.
 When we worked independently, each team member had their own branch for working on new features or bug fixes.
+When applicable, we updated our branch from main.
+This has two benefits: Catch potential merge conflicts earlier in development, and also not being too many commits behind main on long running branches.
 Before merging the code into the main branch, we would create a pull request that other team members could review and comment on.
 This process helped to ensure that all changes were well-tested and documented before being integrated into the main code.
 *** NOTE REVISIT *** ---

 ### Question 10